To upload your own image, click on the link, + Upload image, at the top right of the Exercises page (see the red arrow in the image below).

 The QR code will automatically close (after a short time) and the new picture will appear in the Physiotools window.
 You may also click the QR-code OK-link after uploading the picture to show the picture immediately.

 If you click the QR-code the system shows the URL behind the QR-code.
 You may copy this link and send it by email (or by any other method) to any device.
-Open the link with the desired device and you will see the external device upload dialog box.
+Open the link with the desired device and you will see the external device upload dialogue box.
 This way even devices without a QR-code reader can be used to take pictures.
 However, the QR-code makes it a lot easier.

-Clicking the QR-code dialog box red X-button will cancel the upload.
+Clicking the QR-code dialogue box red X-button will cancel the upload.
 If the upload is already started it will continue but when complete, it shows an error message and the picture will not be saved.

 The same error message will appear if you try to use the same URL again (old QR code), if the original upload picture dialog box is closed or the session is ended (logout).